 Monitoring of the pit lake water quality is required by the Permit on an annual basis, or monthly if active dewatering commences.
 Monitoring performed by the Permittee consists of pit water quality at various depths and downgradient and upgradient monitoring well water quality.
-Pit lake water quality analyses reported in the 2016 Annual Report show surface pH between 7.3 standard units (SU) and 8.3 SU and all constituent concentrations below the Profile III reference values.
+Pit lake quality analysis reported in 2024 quarterly reporting shows a surface pH of approximately 8 SU and all Profile III constituent concentrations are below reference values